thomassuedbroecker/cloud-native-starter/workshop-one-service/3-java.md

 }
 ```

-Later we will change the ApplicationPath in this class.
+_Note:_ Later we will change the ApplicationPath in this class.

 #### 3.2.2 Class Author